 For those with especially long engagements, engagement parties are held one to three months after the engagement, and/or about a year before the wedding.
 For others, it can be held any time more than six months before the wedding.

 If multiple people offer to host your engagement party, you may want to have multiple parties.
 If the guest list would be the same for both events, two engagement parties are not necessary.
-However, you may choose to celebrate with close friends at one event and family members at another.
+You may choose to celebrate with close friends at one event and family members at another.

-But the announcement of an engagement inevitably gets some guests thinking about gifts, and this is a time that they might start asking your family where you are registered.
-Some of your guests will bring present to the party.
-Therefore it's a good idea to have registered for a few things before sending the invitations.
-However, as not everyone will bring something, don't make the gifts a central part of the party.
+The announcement of an engagement inevitably gets some guests thinking about gifts, and this is a time that they might start asking your family where you are registered.
+Some of your guests will bring presents to the party.
+Therefore, it's a good idea to have registered for a few things before sending the invitations.
+As not everyone will bring something, don't make the gifts a central part of the party.
 Put them aside, and open them after the guests have left.
 Don't forget to send thank you notes!